Tuition & Financial Aid

 Current and past students of OHSU have access to services through the Student Debt Counseling and Financial Management Program.
 By helping to mentor and educate students while they are attending OHSU, the Student Debt Management Program strives to help students create their own educational debt management plan so that they have a better understanding of their obligations and options after graduation.

 Students enrolled in the Dietetic Internship program and placed in Medford, OR for their supervised practice rotations will be granted a travel reimbursement.
-The amount of the stipend and ability to offer the reimbursement stipend is determined on an annual basis by the GPHN Program Director and will be discussed with Medford-placed interns during GPHN's Orientation Week.
+The amount of and the ability to offer the reimbursement stipend is determined on an annual basis by the GPHN Program Director and will be discussed with Medford-placed interns prior to and during GPHN's Orientation Week.